alberto-i/qi-sharefile-node-api/README.md

 Sharefile API for NodeJS.
 Basic read/download functionality is implemented at the moment, more to come...

+## Testing

+To run tests, copy the folder /test-data/secrets.sample to /test-data/secrets and fill the API data in auth.ts.

+You will also need to upload the following 3 files to your sharefile account, inside the '/Personal Folders/LibTest' folder:

+- ./tests/files/LargeFile.xlsx to /Personal Folders/LibTest/LargeFile.xlsx
+- ./tests/files/EmptyFile.txt to /Personal Folders/LibTest/EmptyFile.txt
+- ./tests/files/SmallFile.txt to /Personal Folders/LibTest/SmallFile.txt

 ## Contributing

 This is a project I can only work on in my spare time so any contributions you make are **greatly appreciated**.